nikushi/minipack/README.md

 ### Multiple manifest files support

 This is optional.
 You can register multiple manifest files for the view helpers.
-This feature must be useful if your Rails project have several sites, then asset bundling process is separated.
+This feature must be useful if your Rails project serves for several sites, then asset bundling process is isolated every site.

-For example, your project serve for two sites, `shop` and `admin` from each separated manifest file.
-You can register each as below.
+For example, your project serve for two sites, `shop` and `admin` from each individual manifest file.
+You can register each as

 ```rb
 # In config/initializers/webpack_manifest.rb